 In this publication, we discuss how you may be affected by the changes, we share our experience of the factors that will be critical to replicating the UK success in Australia, and we list the vital next steps that you can take now to prepare for the change.

-We provide Audit Committees with key observations from enhanced auditor’s reports published in Australia as at 31 August 2016.
+Providing Audit Committees with key observations from enhanced auditor’s reports published in Australia as at 28 March 2017.